E-mail

 Climbing the Mountain Again

-The morning starts early on Saturday versus a regular tournament day as I spend an additional 30 minutes making sure I have everything packed to run the tournament as well computer, printer, things like that.
+The morning starts early on Saturday versus a regular tournament day as I spend an additional 30 minutes making sure I have everything packed to run the tournament as well - computer, printer, things like that.
 Autumn (owner of the course) is providing some extra help this year on the administrative side which means we can get the score totals out quicker to the crowd.
-Since we havent moved fully electronic yet, and I know the suffering of waiting....
+Since we haven't moved fully electronic yet, and I know the suffering of waiting to....

 Read more »